ChrisEric1/ChrisEric1.GitHub.io/README.md

 Q: Are you going to update the client?

 A: No, since I can't unless I knew how to but I don't, LC is as new as we are most likely going to get.
+But for the web, I at least tried to, but there were gateway problems so I left it as is.